runatlantis/atlantis/.github/ISSUE_TEMPLATE/bug_report.md

 <!---
 Additional context on the problem.
 Docs, links to blogs, or other material that lead you to discover this issue or were helpful in troubleshooting the issue.

+Use a bulleted list to link to tickets
 --->